-Promote Wellness for all Citizens
+Promote Wellness for all Kentucky Citizens

-Collectively, Kentucky is one of the nation's unhealthiest populations.
+Collectively, Kentucky is one of the nation's most unhealthy populations.
 The Commonwealth consistently ranks at or near the top of the list in smoking rates, obesity levels and a host of other poor health indicators.
 Naturally, the costs of treating disease and illness in Kentucky have also risen to meet the higher demand for health care services in our state.

 To reverse the culture of poor health in Kentucky and promote an underutilized health care cost control measure, the Kentucky Chamber supports legislation that provides incentives for the creation of wellness programs, whereby businesses educate and encourage their employees to engage in healthy lifestyles and other preventive care measures.
+The Chamber is encouraged that the new health care reform law broadens wellness initiatives by providing grants to certain small employers and increasing incentive limits.

-The Chamber also supports government programs and policies that help provide education and assistance for companies, organizations and individuals to promote health and wellness throughout Kentucky.
+The Chamber also supports government programs and policies that help provide education and assistance Kentucky has 213 doctors per 100,000 residents, compared to the national average of 267.
+The state would need an additional 2,298 doctors just to be on par with the national average. - Kentucky Institute of Medicine for companies, organizations and individuals to promote health and wellness throughout Kentucky.
 These efforts should focus on encouraging a level of personal responsibility for one's health and on a balanced approach that educates children in schools about healthy eating habits and physical activity as a way to avoid the disastrous consequences of childhood obesity.
 Childhood obesity is particularly troubling because the extra pounds often start kids on the path to health problems that were once confined to adults, such as diabetes, high blood pressure and high cholesterol.